 Bindings are especially important.
 They should be easy for you to put on and take off, preferably with mittens on.
 More than one pair of snowshoes sits unused in an attic or garage because the bindings are hard to use.

 One thing to look for in the binding: does it allow the snowshoe to pivot freely when you lift your foot so the tail of the snowshoe stays on the snow with each step?
 Some snowshoes have a tight connection (called a toe cord) that forces you to pick up the entire weight of the shoe and any snow that’s on it.
 Snowshoes with a tight toe cord can flip snow up your back (and down your neck) with each step.
-Yes, that’s as unpleasant as it sounds. . ..
+Yes, that’s as unpleasant as it sounds. . .
+They are great for running on packed trails because they don’t flop around, not so good for exploring the untracked.

 The final component of modern shoes is traction cleats.
 These were pioneered more than three decades ago by a defunct company called Sherpa.
-I still have a pair of the original Sherpa’s and the “teeth” under the foot are tiny compared to today’s crampon-like designs.
+Among the many snowshoes still owned and used by our testers, we still have a pair of the original Sherpa’s and the “teeth” under the foot are tiny compared to today’s crampon-like designs.
 In fact, many of today’s snowshoe claws are so aggressive, they’ll take you some places you used to need full crampons.

 In addition to the claws directly under your foot, most modern snowshoes also have additional cleats or spikes back under your heel area.
+These cleats are made of aluminum (lighter and cheaper) or steel (tougher).
 These allow extra traction on steep downhill terrain if you put a bit of weight on your heel.
-Trust me, the last thing you want to do is go glissading down a steep slope on your snowshoes—especially if you are wearing a pack.
+Trust us, the last thing you want to do is go glissading down a steep slope covered in crust on your snowshoes—especially if you are wearing a pack.

 Any snowshoes are better than no snowshoes, but good ones that you like and find easy to use are the best of all.
 Snowshoes give you infinite opportunities to enjoy winter at a safe and friendly pace, uphill and down, across the snowcovered landscape.
-Try some out today.
-Life isn’t a spectator sport.
-Get out and enjoy!
+Try some out this winter.

 The sizing charts companies provide to help you choose snowshoes only tell part of the story.
 Most only tell you to choose by your weight.
 But is that weight with or without winter boots, clothes, and the pack you need to carry your winter safety gear?
 See the problem?

-Personally, I generally pick snowshoes a size larger than the sizing chart recommends—I’d rather go too big than too small, have a little more flotation than too little.
+Because we encourage off-trail travel, our recommendation is to pick snowshoes a size larger than the sizing chart recommends—go too big rather than too small, have a little more flotation and more versatility for carrying a pack than too little flotation.

-You can occasionally find surplus Canadian military issue snowshoes with magnesium frames and wire fillings for sale, particularly in northern New England.
-They are bombproof but weigh a ton.
+You can occasionally find surplus Canadian military snowshoes with magnesium frames and coated wire fillings.
+They are bombproof but weight a ton and have less traction than more modern designs.

 And then of course there are still wood framed snowshoes filled with either traditional rawhide or neoprene.
-Beautiful to look at and perfectly wonderful on soft snow, they require more care to use and maintain than the knockabout modern models.
+Beautiful to look at and perfectly wonderful on soft snow, they require more care to use and maintain than the knockabout modern models and don’t have nearly the traction and versatility.

 Interesting article on show shoeing!
 I agree with your comments about ease getting the snowshoes on and recommendations about length and so forth.
 As an avid on-road bicyclist, I love snow shoeing during the winter to stay in shape and enjoy the outdoors with others when cycling is very limited or impossible.